How to Scrape Prices from Online Stores with Netpeak SpiderКейсы

 - Determine scraping element (in our case it’s price).

 - Set scraping parameters.

 - Launch crawling.

 - Export obtained data.

 Using this method you can scrape not only prices but many other types of data.
-Therefore, ‘Custom search’ function can be useful for digital and content marketers, SEO specialists, webmasters, sales managers, etc.
+So scraping feature can be useful for digital and content marketers, SEO specialists, webmasters, sales managers, etc.

-Do you use this function in your working process?
+Do you use this feature in your working process?
 If so, for what purpose?